This date of this webinar has passed. Please find the recording below.

 Are there examples when professional standards are used for the development of quality improvement plans?

-The issues and discussions were aimed at covering different country contexts from low and middle-income countries to developed countries, and will refer to various categories of professionals from different sectors.
+The issues and discussions were aimed at covering different country contexts from low and middle-income countries to developed countries, and referred to various categories of professionals from different sectors.

 Meet the Panelists: